kismetwireless/kismet/docs/dev/tracked_component.md

 `RegisterField(...)` is part of the base tracker_component class, and handles the connection between a tracked data set and the tracking system which assigns fields.

 It requires a name (which should be unique, you can ensure uniqueness by including a reference to your module in the name), a type (used to manage introspection and export, the list is below), a description (which is shown on the tracked_fields page and is helpful for future developers), and finally a pointer to the `shared_ptr` where your class will hold the data when it is assembled.

+RegisterField will return the internal id of the field which is created - most of the time this is not necessary, however when registering more complex instances, such as data held inside a vector, it may be necessary to save the field id.

 ### Field Primitives